-- 1. Remove the cap screws securing the gear case cover to the gear case; then remove the ring gear. - Remove the thrust button from the gear case cover (left-hand threads).
+- 1. Remove the cap screws securing the gear case cover to the gear case; then remove the ring gear. - 2.
+Remove the thrust button from the gear case cover (left-hand threads).
 Account for a shim.

-- 1. Inspect the ring gear for excessive wear, missing or chipped teeth, or discoloration. - Inspect the thrust button for excessive wear or discoloration.

-- 3. Inspect the bearings for discoloration, roughness, or excessive wear. - ■NOTE: For servicing bearings or seals, see Front Differential in this section.
+- 1. Inspect the ring gear for excessive wear, missing or chipped teeth, or discoloration. - Inspect the thrust button for excessive wear or discoloration. - 3.
+Inspect the bearings for discoloration, roughness, or excessive wear. - ■NOTE: For servicing bearings or seals, see 3.
+Install the cable to the bracket; then install the nut securing the cable to the bracket; then connect the spring on the cable to the front differential. in this section.